hyundai-robotics/doc-hi6-embedded-plc/README.md

-﻿# Hi6 Robot Controller Function Manual - Embedded PLC
+﻿# Hi6 Robot Controller Function Manual - Embedded Progammable Logic Controller (PLC)

 {% hint style="warning" %}
-The information presented in this manual is the property of Hyundai Robotics.
+The information provided in this product manual is the property of Hyundai Robotics.

-The manual may neither be copied, in part or in full, nor redistributed without prior written consent from Hyundai Robotics.

-It may neither be provided to any third party nor used for any other purposes.
+It cannot be reproduced or redistributed in part or whole without written consent from Hyundai Robotics, and it cannot be provided to third parties or used for other purposes.

-Hyundai Robotics reserves the right to modify this document without prior notification.
+The manual is subject to change without prior notification.